Submit 2022 Annual Council Resolutions

 Proposed resolutions and amendments to the Constitution and Canons may be presented by Convocations or Diocesan Departments and Commissions or any Lay Delegate or Clerical Member.

-A proposed resolution must be submitted by November 1, 2019, if it is to be published on the Diocesan Council website.
-After that date, a resolution may only be considered at Council if 550 copies have been delivered to Mrs. Janet Patterson, Chair of the Annual Council Committee, by lunch recess of the first legislative day of Council, November 22, 2018.
-They will be distributed at the Council.
+A proposed resolution must be submitted by November 1, if it is to be published on the Diocesan Council website.
+After that date, a resolution may only be considered at Council if submitted by email MS Word attachment to the Council Secretary, the Very Rev. P. Richard Game at Fr.Dick@stpat.net. by midday break on November 11.

 1. A resolution must require specific action.
 The resolution should be phrased so that it will result in some action by the Council or by an identified person or agency of the Church.